syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Editing.md

 Using [`addRow`](/api/js/ejtreegrid#methods:addrow "addRow") method records can be added dynamically to the TreeGrid.
 Before calling this method, you should enable the `AllowAdding` property.

-The below code snippet explains dynamically inserting a record in tree grid.
+The below code snippet explains dynamically inserting a record in TreeGrid.
 The record will be inserted as a child node to the current selected record.

 {% highlight CSHTML %}